PhoenixGrey/buildCdemo/README.md

 They are used as a syntax adaptor from C++ to C.

 ##Usage
+* Build up environment by `./envBuild.sh`, under which Object-C project can be built in Linux.
-* To build `mainC` and `mainObjC`, which are executed in C and Object-C environment respectively.
-Just build by `make`.
-The lib `libmd5.a` is generated in folder `lib` through both build process.
+* To build C and Object-C executable program `mainC` and `mainObjC` by `make`.
+The lib `libmd5.a` is generated in the folder `lib` within build process.
 * Clean build by `make clean`.